-As you become part of an Air Cadet / Air Training Corps unit, and wear a NZDF uniform, you are required to:
+As you become part of an Air Cadet / Air Training Corps unit, and wear a NZCF uniform, you are required to:

-- Have no facial hair be cleanshaven - Your hair may not touch the collar of your uniform, or your ears - Your hair must be of a natural shape and natural colour - Apart from a watch there will be no jewellery with the exception of one single subdued ear stud per earlobe. - Exceptions are made, most frequently for cultural reasons, but require prior permission from the Commanding Officer after an interview with you and a parent/guardian.
+- Have no facial hair be cleanshaven - Your hair may not touch the collar of your uniform, or your ears - Your hair must be of a natural shape and natural colour - Apart from a watch there will be no jewellery with the exception of one single subdued ear stud per earlobe. - Exceptions may be made for cultural reasons but require prior permission from the NZCF after an interview with you and a parent/guardian.